 What is the tour like?

 The guides here are fantastic and very knowledgeable.
 A day spent with the MP consists of walking through the jungle in the morning in order to feed the four elephants bananas.
 You then leave them to have a delicious lunch, followed by a short nap in a hammock.
-The afternoon consists of getting into a beautiful waterfall, here the Elephants will join you for a little wash and a of course another munch on some bananas.
+The afternoon consists of getting into a beautiful waterfall, here the Elephants will join you for a little wash and a of course, to munch on some bananas.

 What we loved about the experience